What Trauma Really Is

 Trauma isn't just something that happened to you.
 It's a deal your nervous system made under duress — in the moment when something was too big, too fast, or too much, and your brain had no other move.
 The terms were simple: "Get me through this now.
 We'll deal with the cost later."
 Like a high-interest loan taken out at the worst possible moment.
 It makes complete sense when you're drowning.
 The problem is the interest never stops compounding.

 And not all trauma arrives with visible damage.
 Sometimes it's the absence — growing up unseen, unheard, chronically dismissed, never quite safe.
 When safety, consistency, or belonging go unmet for long enough, the body registers danger anyway.
-Emotional neglect and early disconnection can shape the nervous system just as completely as overt threat.
 The body doesn't distinguish between types of harm.
 It just keeps score.

 It imprints into the nervous system and rewires how you experience everything that comes after.
 A brain built to protect you reorganizes itself around survival.
 It stops asking "Am I safe?" and starts assuming "I'm not."
 From there, the body keeps responding as if the emergency never ended — bracing, scanning, reacting to threats that aren't there anymore.
 Survival stops being a response and becomes the default setting.
 Even when the danger is long gone.
 Especially then.